effektif/user-docs/docs/introduction.rst

 .. image:: /_static/images/how-it-works.png

-A process is a template for repetitive work.
+A process - strictly a process *model* - defines a template for repetitive work.
-Processes are typically created by people who manage work and specify which tasks and actions have to be performed to reach a certain goal.
+The people who manage work typically create processes and specify the tasks and actions that you must completed to reach a certain goal.
-For example: for every hire case, the tasks "Conduct interview", "Prepare contract" and "Create email account" have to be completed.
+For example: for every :ref:`Hire employee <hire-employee>` case, someone must complete the *Plan interview*, *Interview candidate* and *Send job offer* tasks.

-After a process is published, many individual cases can be started.
+After you publish a process, you can start many individual cases.
-Effektif keeps track of which tasks and actions have to be performed for each case.
+Effektif keeps track of which tasks and actions you have to perform for each case.
 Cases bring people together with relevant information that provides context for completing the tasks.
-Cases are also collaboration spaces where people can discuss and create new tasks for individual cases on the fly.
+You can also use cases as collaboration spaces for people to discuss and create new tasks for individual cases on the fly.

 When to use Effektif
 --------------------

-Effektif is ideal for describing and collaborating on routine work.
+You will find Effektif useful for describing and collaborating on routine work.
 Use Effektif for:

 - coordinating tasks and handovers
 - approvals